 - Rogers, P. (2011).
 Implications of complicated and complex characteristics for key tasks in evaluation In: Evaluating the Complex : Attribution, Contribution, and Beyond, Transaction Publishers, New Brunswick, USA

 - Rogers, P.,Goodrick, D. (2010).
-Qualitative data analysis In: Handbook of Practical Program Evaluation (third edition), John Wiley and Sons, San Francisco, USA
+Qualitative data analysis (third edition) In: Handbook of Practical Program Evaluation (third edition), John Wiley and Sons, San Francisco, USA

 - Guide for Commissioning Evaluations.
-Funded by: International Development Research Centre 2014 from (2014 to 2016)
+Funded by: International Development Research Centre Grant 2014 from (2014 to 2016)

 - Evaluating communication for development: supporting adaptive and accountable development.
-Funded by: ARC Linkage Project 2013 from (2013 to 2016)
+Funded by: ARC Linkage Grant 2013 from (2013 to 2016)

 - BetterEvaluation - Phase Two: Proof of concept and beta-testing of evaluation methods website - Rockefeller.
-Funded by: The Rockefeller Foundation from (2010 to 2011)
+Funded by: The Rockefeller Foundation Grant pre-2014 from (2010 to 2011)

 - EvalAdvisor: Planning grant for the 'Go To' place for development evaluation.
-Funded by: The Rockefeller Foundation from (2009 to 2010)
+Funded by: The Rockefeller Foundation Grant pre-2014 from (2009 to 2010)

 - Building practice based evidence through program evaluation.
-Funded by: Australian Research Alliance for Children & Youth from (2009 to 2010)
+Funded by: Australian Research Alliance for Children and Youth Contract from (2009 to 2010)